harshnilve28/SQL-Sequel-Injection-Prevention/README.md

 4. **Configure** security groups to allow HTTP and SSH access.
 5. **Deploy** the project files to the EC2 instance.
 6. **Test** the system for accessibility and SQL injection prevention.

+---

+## **Conclusion**
+By implementing secure coding practices such as hashing, sanitization, validation, and prepared statements, this project demonstrates the effectiveness of mitigating SQL injection attacks.
+Deployment on AWS ensures scalability and reliability for real-world use.

+---

+**Note:** Replace `path/to/your-image.png` with the actual paths or URLs of your images.